UyQuangNguyen/YoutubeSeleniumAutomation/README.md

 Youtube Selenium Test Automation [![STATUS](https://img.shields.io/badge/Project-Work%20In%20Progress-red.svg)]
 ========
-Small home project to improve myself when it comes to selenium-skills.
+Small home project to improve myself when it comes to selenium automation skills.
 Selenium is an umbrella project encapsulating a variety of tools and libraries enabling web browser automation.
+With the use of Selenium, I will automate the most of youtubes' public interface and check that the functions are usable.
+The automation test-cases will be derived from the requirement specifications.

 ## Requirements
 This is a WIP.
 Only OSX with ChromeDriver is currently supported.